tavis-software/Tavis.HttpCache/readme.md

 The motivation for this library was to provide a PCL compatible replacement for WinInetProxy cache and fix the parts of that library that do not work.

+The caching logic and the storage mechanism are separated to allow different storage options.
+Currently there is only an in-memory store.
+A file based store is high on the list of priorities.